jdwhite/blinksh-themes/README.md

 ## Screenshots

 ### [Microterm](themes/Microterm.js)
-Amber on black theme reminiscent of the Microterm RS232 terminals I used in the 1990s.
+Amber on black theme reminiscent of the Microterm RS232 terminals I used in the 1990s, but with colors.

 ![Microterm](screenshots/Microterm.png)